 Cinque Terre and Portofino Italy Walking Tour

 Located on a part of Italy’s most beautiful coastline, our base in the seaside town of Moneglia is a real treat for visitors.
-The town is perfectly nestled between the Cinque Terre and Bay of Portofino.
+The town is perfectly nestled between the Cinque Terre and Bay of Portofino in a spectacular setting.

 - UNESCO World Heritage Site of Cinque Terre (Five Lands) in the Italian Ligurian “Gulf of the Poets”